False Accusations in Child Custody

 - To use your rights to protect you and your child from all of this so that you can protect your child as you see fit.

 - To use your rights to resolve the situation faster and with less financial burden.

-Make sure that you prove that any circumstances that they are claiming that existed in the home that is causing them to keep your child away are proven to no longer be present.
-Make sure you clearly state what you want the court to do, something like: The Court should restore the final order and dissolve the temporary order that has interfered with my and my child’s rights.
+Once you prove that any circumstances that the ex or CPS was claiming that existed in the home that is causing them to keep your child away are proven to no longer be present before you push for the burdens to be lifted.

-You may also want to use that according to due process, “emergency circumstances mean circumstances in which the child is immediately threatened with harm.
+According to due process, “emergency circumstances mean circumstances in which the child is immediately threatened with harm.
 [T]he mere possibility of danger is not enough.”
 Gates v.
 Texas Department of Protective and Regulatory Services, 537 F.3d 404 (5th Cir.
 2008).
 And there isn’t even sufficient danger plead or proven in your case!